rafamel/rxdb-utils/README.md

 ## Setup

 `rxdb-utils` is comprised of a series of RxDB plugins to provide it with some missing functionality.
+You can see a usage example with React, along with [`rxdb-mobx`](https://www.npmjs.com/package/rxdb-mobx), [here](https://github.com/rafamel/rxdb-mobx/tree/master/example).

 You can either register them one by one - choosing only those you'd like to add, or register them all with `register()`;